hashicorp/vscode-terraform/README.md

 It is a common pattern to have seperate folders containing related Terraform configuration that are not contained under one root folder.
 For example, you have a main Terraform folder containing the configuration for a single application and several module folders containing encapsualted code for configuring different parts of component pieces.
 You could open each folder in a separate VS Code window, and bounce between each window to author your changes.

 A better approach is to use [VS Code Workspaces](https://code.visualstudio.com/docs/editor/workspaces).
-Using our exmaple above, open the main Terraform folder first, then use Add Folder to workspace to add the dependent module folders.
+Using our example above, open the main Terraform folder first, then use Add Folder to workspace to add the dependent module folders.
 A single VS Code window is used and all Terrraform files are available to author your changes.
 This uses a single terraform-ls process that has an understanding of your entire project, allowing you to use features like `Go to Symbol` and `Reference counts` across your project.

 ### Single file support